-- 1. In the Agent logs panel, right-click on the log or incident that you no longer wish to generate in the future and choose Add an exception.
+- 1. In the Agent logs panel, select one or several incident logs that you no longer wish to generate in the future, then click on Add exceptions.
 This will automatically: - Add one or several protection rules in the Exception rule set of the security policy in question.
 These rules will prevent these incidents from being blocked under the same circumstances.
 The application IDs needed for such rules will also be created. - Assign a False positive status to the log in question, and identify the user who added the exception. - Add the comment Created from "Add an exception" to the log.

-11.1.5 Reading logs of offline agents
+11.3.5 Reading logs of offline agents